Menu

 The editorial office will sometimes determine that a submission is not for us.
 This may occur as soon as the work is submitted to the Souls office (desk pass) within ten days or via the peer review process (pass).
 In all cases, we will tell you why we have decided to pass and will make suggestions for other outlets or reconceptualization.

-Please register for our online portal at https://ojs.soulsjournal.org/ and submit your manuscript there.
+Please register for our online portal at https://ojs.soulsjournal.org/ and submit your manuscript via our online portal.
+All submissions sent to our email address will not be considered for publication.

 Call for Papers: Volume 26